genaromayeles/genaromayeles/README.md

-- 👋 Hi, I’m @genaromayeles
+- 👋 Hi, I’m Thino Mayele
 - 👀 I’m interested in Cybersecurity, system dministration, MECM, Intune
 - 🌱 I’m currently learning Powershell, Python
 - 💞️ I’m looking to collaborate on any cool thing technology
-- 📫 How to reach me @genaromayeles on twitter
+- 📫 How to reach me @genaromayeles on twitter and Github

 <!---
 genaromayeles/genaromayeles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.